-The main element that sets this game apart from ever other game of it’s kind is that there is a mechanic which requires the player character to move in an out of shadow in order the either solve puzzles, reach otherwise unreachable areas or find hidden secrets within the game such as the collectible orbs or the Extra Life Easter egg in the first half of the game.
-The experience is challenging as well as satisfying for how short a time it lasts, and will require players to think on their feet.
-In particular, the puzzle in the Excelsior Hotel during the first half of the game can be fairly gruelling, I found.
+The main element that sets this game apart from every other game of its kind is that there is a mechanic which requires the player character to move in and out of the shadow in order the either solve puzzles, reach otherwise unreachable areas or find hidden secrets within the game such as the collectible orbs or the Extra Life Easter egg in the first half of the game.
+The experience is challenging as well as satisfying for how short a time it lasts and will require players to think on their feet.
+In particular, the puzzle in the Excelsior Hotel during the first half of the game can be fairly grueling, I found.

 Controls – 8/10

 At first, the controls can take a little bit of getting used to.
 It plays more or less identical to Blood Omen 2, where they feel quite stiff, and the camera must be moved in other to make the player character rotate, which in turn, reminds me of how 3D platformers first played out on the original PlayStation when moving around felt more like a hindrance than an innovation; examples of which being Blasto, Croc: Legend of the Gobbos and even the original Tomb Raider.
 It’s just as well that there isn’t any combat element to it, as it would have been more difficult to handle without making use of a targeting system.
 Blood Omen 2 handled it surprisingly well, but even if this game had been made to last longer than it did, it wouldn’t have needed an element of combat given the right amount of intricate puzzles.

 Lifespan – 1/10